kl3259/GR5241/Proj_milestone_2/Final_Report_kl3259.md

 We select the best model based on mean misclassification error on test set which can represent the test accuracy, and the cross entropy error on test set.
 Singel layer neural network with seed 42 has the lowest mean test misclassification error and relatively low test cross-entropy error, so we identify it as the best model.

 ![](./param_best_model.png)
+This is the visualization of the parameters learned from the best model with seed 42.
+It's clear that the most frequent pattern is the feature like a shape of "3" with a shade like a shape of "8".
+There are also some chaotic features and some features with only part of the number or strokes shown in the restored features.

 <br>